LoserPanda/DevOps-with-Docker/Part-1/1.11/README.md

 ## 1.11

-To run the frontend application presented in https://github.com/LoserPanda/backend-example-docker/tree/feature/dockerfile run the following from the project root:
+To run the backend application presented in https://github.com/LoserPanda/backend-example-docker/tree/feature/dockerfile run the following from the project root:

 ```
 docker build -t backend-example-docker .